 Alright, now that you have so many ways to collect actionable customer feedback, what do you do with it?
 Well, before you start acting on it, you need to make sure you have an efficient customer feedback system in place where you can store all collected data.
-Otherwise, you won’t be able to do much with all that feedback since you’ll easily lose track of the main themes and issues.
+Otherwise, you won’t be able to do much with all that feedback since you’ll quickly lose track of the main themes and issues.

 Instead, you should sync and store all your customer feedback in a CRM.
-For example, if you use a survey software, you can sync and export all the results to your Salesforce or HubSpot account.
+For example, if you use survey software, you can sync and export all the results to your Salesforce or HubSpot account.
 That way, all your departments will have a simple way to access and analyze feedback data, identify customer journey trends, and close the feedback loop.

-And if you really want to save tons of time and effort, you should try using customer feedback software that lets you store all the data you get from surveys, customer feedback questionnaires, QBRs, social media posts, and messages in a central hub.
+And, if you really want to save tons of time and effort, you should try using customer feedback software that lets you store all the data you get from surveys, customer feedback questionnaires, QBRs, social media posts, and messages in a central hub.

 How to Best Use Customer Feedback

-The main thing you need to do with customer feedback is to identify improvement areas for your product, service, and customer support, and then prioritize them accordingly.
+The main thing you need to do with customer feedback is identify improvement areas for your product, service, and customer support, then prioritize them accordingly.
 Feeding the feedback into your product roadmap will also boost your customer acquisition efforts.

 But that’s not enough.
 You need to make sure that all departments in your company have access to appropriate feedback data.
 You can not expect your customer support teams to improve their services if they don’t have access to relevant customer service data.

 That’s why you need to take the time to segment the feedback and share it with the appropriate departments.
-Notifying the heads of each department through instant messaging alerts is a good start, but you should invest in content creation too – like showcasing the main feedback takeaways in newsletters, videos, slideshares, or infographics.
+Notifying the heads of each department through instant messaging alerts is a good start, but you should invest in content creation, too – like showcasing the main feedback takeaways in newsletters, videos, slideshares, or infographics.
 That way, you ensure all the data is easier to understand for everyone.